ICANN Complaints Office

 - Aggregates the data from complaints to identify and solve for operational trends that should be improved.

-The Complaints Office handles complaints regarding the ICANN org that don't fall into an existing complaints mechanism.
+The Complaints Office handles complaints regarding the ICANN org that don't fall into an existing complaints mechanism, such as Contractual Compliance, Request for Reconsideration and the Ombudsman.
 This may include complaints about how a request has been handled, a process that appears to be broken, insufficient handling of an issue, or something that may be an indication of a systemic issue, among other things.

 The Complaints Office reviews verifiable information to ensure recommendations and resolutions are based in fact.
 It strives to be open and transparent, responsive and accountable to all parties, and to make recommendations that are constructive and actionable.
 Above all else, the Complaints Office acts with the utmost integrity in service of ICANN's mission.